gilearning/gilearning.github.io/README.md

 layout: page
 ---

 This blog introduces a geometric framework for machine learning algorithm design.
-With an attempt to introduce an information geometric approach for learning algorithm design, we also provide demos of these algorithms implemented in pytorch.
+With an attempt to illustrate the information geometric viewpoint for learning algorithm design, we also provide demos of these algorithms implemented in pytorch.

 Feel free to try these demos on your own data and tasks!